Interview Hoarding: Introduction

-In our model, the agents do not choose interviews strategically.
-Determining the optimal set of interviews is closely related to the portfolio choice problem considered by \citet{ChadeSmith:Econometrica2006}.
-They solve for the optimal portfolio when an agent chooses a portfolio of costly, stochastic options, but ultimately may only accept one of the options.
-If one were to apply the optimal solution to the interview scheduling problem, one would have to pin down precisely the probability of any given pair matching.
+In our model, agents do not choose interviews strategically.
+Determining the optimal set of interviews is closely related to the portfolio choice problems of \citet{ChadeSmith:Econometrica2006} and \citet{AliShorrer:2021}.
+Both of these solve for the optimal portfolio when an agent chooses a portfolio of costly, stochastic options, but only consumes one of the realizations.
+In order to apply the optimal solution to the interview scheduling problem, one would have to pin down precisely the probability of any given pair matching.
 This is what makes strategic analysis of the problem intractable without severe simplifying assumptions (such as those in the papers we have mentioned above).

-The analysis of \citet{EcheniqueGonzalezWilsonYariv:2020} is methodologically closest to ours.
-They explain a puzzling empirical pattern resulting from the NRMP match: 46.3\% of the physicians were matched to their favorite residency programs and 71.1\% where matched to one of their favorite three programs.
+As in \citet{EcheniqueGonzalezWilsonYariv:2020}, which is methodologically closest to ours, we sidestep this issue.
+They explain a puzzling empirical pattern resulting from the NRMP match: 46.3\% of the physicians were matched to their top ranked residency programs and 71.1\% where matched to a program they ranked in their top three.
 These statistics seem to contradict surveys indicating that many doctors have similar preferences over residency programs.
 They provide an explanation for this phenomenon by pointing out the importance of the interviewing process that precedes the match.
-Roughly speaking, the pre-match interviewing process truncates the preferences that the physicians submit to the actual NRMP clearinghouse.
+Roughly speaking, the pre-match interviewing process restricts the preferences that the physicians actually submit to the NRMP.
 Therefore, a proper interpretation is not that the physicians matched with their most preferred programs but rather that they matched with their most preferred programs \emph{among those they interviewed with}.

-Our work is complementary with these works in the sense that they highlight the importance of understanding the prematch interviews to properly evaluating the NRMP match itself.
+Our work is complementary with these papers in the sense that they highlight the importance of understanding the prematch interviews for properly evaluating the NRMP match itself.